All Episodes

 I'm watching our side disintegrate right in front of our very eyes.

-I and why they don't get in there and mix it up, your guess is as good as mine.
+Why they don't get in there and mix it up, your guess is as good as mine.

-I think part of it is they live in Washington, and part of it is they want the media approval.
+I think part of it is they live in Washington and part of it is they want the media approval.

-Uh part of it is they're afraid of being called angry and enraged partisans and this sort of stuff.
+Part of it is they're afraid of being called angry and enraged partisans and this sort of stuff.

 Who the hell knows?